 Slack can be used for synchronous and asynchronous class discussions, student group conversations, and more.
 One or more private channels in the Maize & Blue Slack workspace or a full private workspace may be appropriate for your instructional toolkit.
 Refer to Creating U-M Slack Workspaces for more information on creating a Slack workspace for your courses and Create a channel for information on creating a Slack channel for your courses.
 You can also enable Canvas notifications in U-M Slack.

 - You may prefer one or more private channels if:

 - You plan to use Slack minimally, such as for one or two discussions.

-- You do not plan to use custom Slack emojis (custom emojis are not currently available in Maize & Blue).
+- You do not plan to create custom Slack emojis (custom emojis are not currently available to create in Maize & Blue).